juancesx/cheatengine-mcp-bridge/README.md

 > *"Find the unique AOB pattern to make my trainer reliable after game updates."*

 **That's exactly what this does.**

+_- Stop clicking through hex dumps and start having conversations with the memory._

 ---